 MEADI launched a pilot transparency platform in 2014, on which this commitment is built.
-The midterm assessment considered the potential impact of this commitment to be minor as it does not provide for the release of new information but rather for the harmonisation of existing data on various websites and its transference to data.gouv.fr.
+The midterm IRM assessment considered the potential impact of this commitment to be minor as it does not provide for the release of new information but rather for the harmonisation of existing data on various websites and its transference to data.gouv.fr.

-Completion of this commitment was limited by the midterm IRM assessment.
+Completion of this commitment was limited by the midterm.
 Progress had been made by MEAE and AFD to publish data on development projects but their efforts fell short of the objectives set out in the action plan (a detailed assessment can be found in the midterm assessment).
-Mae Kurkijan from ONE notes that progress was made regarding the release of datasets but that there were delays from all actors.
+Mae Kurkjian from ONE notes that progress was made regarding the release of datasets but that there were delays from all actors.
 In addition, Kurkijan considers that the multiplicity of platforms makes it difficult for civil society to monitor development projects.
 The midterm assessment does not mention MINEFI's actions.
-For more information, please see the IRM midterm report.
+For more information, please see the IRM midterm report.2 actions for 2014.

-The government self-assessment codes this commitment as partial completion.
-It noted that MEADI has released information regarding priority assistance to 16 sub-Saharan countries on its websites transparence-aide.gouv.fr and that it has opened data on its Priority Solidarity Funds (FSP), codevelopment projects, humanitarian assistance, food aid and DAECT actions for 2014.
 The self-assessment also notes that AFD has published data on its assistance to sovereign funds in the sub-Saharan and Mediterranean regions.
-Since 2016, AFD has published information on its activities in the sovereign sector in the Asia-Pacific, Latin-Americas and Caribbean regions.
+Since 2016, AFD has published information on its activities in the sovereign sector in the Asia-Pacific, Latin-America and Caribbean regions.
 Lastly, the self-assessment indicates that the Ministry of Finance and Public Accounts (MFCP) participated in negotiating changes to the OECD's Creditor Reporting System that will now include data on contributions to the private sector in destination countries as well as private funds mobilised by public financing.

+The government self-assessment codes this commitment as partial completion.
+It noted that MEADI has released information regarding priority assistance to 16 sub-Saharan countries on its websites transparence-aide.gouv.fr and that it has opened data on its Priority Solidarity Funds (FSP), co-development projects, humanitarian assistance, food aid and DAECT

-One important development since the first year of implementation is the centralisation of information on a single platform managed by AFD following a decision of the Inter-ministerial Committee on International Cooperation and Development (CICID) on 30 November 2016.
-AFD and MEAE have merged their transparency platforms into the OpenDataSoft platform.
-This transparency platform provides data in multiple reusable and open source formats (.xls, .csv, and .rdf) as well as project mapping and an API.
-The platform features 7 datasets published during the action plan implementation period.
-MEAE data covers 36 countries (4 Asian-Pacific; 25 sub-Saharan; 2 Mediterranean; and 5 Latin-American/Caribbean).
-AFD data covers 64 countries.
-Data can be accessed through a thematic search.
+One important development since the first year of implementation is the centralisation of information on a single platform managed by AFD following a decision of the Inter-ministerial Committee on International Cooperation and Development (CICID) on 30 November 2016.3 AFD and MEAE have merged their transparency platforms into the OpenDataSoft platform.4 This transparency platform provides data in multiple reusable and open source formats (.xls, .csv, and .rdf), as well as project mapping and an API.
+The platform features seven datasets published during the action plan implementation period.5 MEAE data covers 36 countries (four Asian-Pacific; 25 sub-Saharan; two Mediterranean; and five Latin-American/Caribbean).
+AFD data covers 64 countries and can be accessed through a thematic search.